julez-dev/chatuino/doc/SETTINGS.md

 | <span style="color:#a35df2">Purple</span> | Twitch |
 | <span style="color:#d50014">Red</span> | BetterTTV |

-### Graphic emotes
+### Graphic Emotes

-Chatuino can display rendered images and animated images as twitch emotes using the Kitty Graphics Protocol.
-This protocol is implemented by the Kitty and some other terminals. **However** it uses the [Unicode placeholder method](https://sw.kovidgoyal.net/kitty/graphics-protocol/#unicode-placeholders) which as of right now is only implemented by Kitty.
-It's also works with Ghostty, but sadly animated emotes are displayed as static images.
+Chatuino can display images and animated images as Twitch emotes using the Kitty Graphics Protocol.
+This protocol is implemented by Kitty and some other terminals.
+However, it uses the [Unicode placeholder method](https://sw.kovidgoyal.net/kitty/graphics-protocol/#unicode-placeholders), which is currently only fully implemented by Kitty.
+It also works with Ghostty, but animated emotes display as static images.

-Right now this feature is **only** available in Kitty and Ghostty terminals on Unix platforms.
+Currently, this feature is **only** available in Kitty and Ghostty terminals on Unix platforms.
 This may change in the future.

-#### Drawbacks and workarounds
+#### Format Support and Caching

-Chatuino is statically compiled without any dynamic library dependencies.
-This has some advantage but also a drawback when it comes to emote support.
-Not all formats used by emote providers are supported by native Go image modules.
-For example while .webp images can be decoded, animated .webp images can't be decoded.

-Since animated .webps can't be decoded Chatuino tries to fallback to .avifs versions if possible.

-There is a module to decode static and animated .avif files but it's not a native implementation and uses wazero to run a WASM build of libavif.

-During development I noticed a high memory consumption (sometimes 10x over non graphic usage) by the avif decoder, which I could not resolve.
-Chatuino caches all decoded images so once an emote is decoded for the first it never needs to be decoded again.
+Chatuino is statically compiled without dynamic library dependencies, allowing it to run on any system without additional requirements.
+Emote format support prioritizes native Go decoding for performance and stability.

+Chatuino prefers formats that can be decoded natively in Go:
+- **PNG** (static images) - Native Go support
+- **GIF** (animated images) - Native Go support
+- **WebP** (static images) - Native Go support
+- **AVIF** and **animated WebP** - Decoded via WASM (libavif/libwebp) when necessary

+The WASM-based decoders may consume more memory but are only used as a fallback.
+Chatuino caches all decoded images, so each emote is decoded only once per session.

-The emotes are cached at the same location Chatuino will put the message log sqlite database at: In the `$HOME/chatuino` directory.
-The format used to store the image data is the same format Kitty requires to be used to transmit images, compressed with RFC 1950 ZLIB based deflate compression.
+Emotes are cached in the `~/.local/share/chatuino/emote` directory using the Kitty image transmission format, compressed with RFC 1950 ZLIB deflate compression.

-You can query the current cache size using
+Query the current cache size:

 ```sh
 chatuino cache
 ```

-You can delete cached data with
+Delete cached data:

 ```sh
 chatuino cache clear --emotes --database --badges